Introduction: Seventy-Five Years of Lessons

 Another Get the King out of the Garden

 This series isn’t a memoir or a detailed life story.
 It isn’t a confession.
 And it certainly isn’t a list of how-to instructions for living.
-It’s simply a gathering of the things that proved true, again and again, through work, marriage, family, community, loss, aging, and the surprising corners of consciousness that show up when you least expect them.
+It’s simply a gathering of the things that are proved true, again and again, through work, marriage, family, community, loss, aging, and the surprising corners of consciousness that show up when you least expect them.

 If the first seventy-five years have taught me anything, it’s this:

-life is a teacher whether you’re paying attention or not.
+Life is a teacher, whether you’re paying attention or not.

-These pages coming are simply my attempt to pay more attention, its really more about helping me to remember this than about anyone else.
+These pages are simply my attempt to pay more attention, its really more about helping me to remember this than about anyone else.

 www.getthekingoutofthegarden stores the collections.

-that upon waking I heard that phrase.
-Its more about if you have something that needs to be done or said don’t spend idle time doing things that just take time away from those things.
-Life is to short to wait and say I will tell them this later but not now as later may just never come.
-If the King of a country spent all day in his beautiful garden while letting the kingdom go unattended and acknowledging those who help him then that kingdom would be sure to deteriorate.
+A reminder is that the title Get the king out of the Garden was from a dream I recently had, that upon waking, I heard that phrase.
+It’s more about if you have something that needs to be done or said, don’t spend idle time doing things that just take time away from those things.
+Life is too short to wait and say I will tell them this later, but not now, as later may just never come.
+If the King of a country spent all day in his beautiful garden while letting the kingdom go unattended and acknowledging those who help him, then that kingdom would be sure to deteriorate.